motiz88/postmessage-json-rpc/README.md

 JSON-RPC over `window.postMessage`, with a Promise-based API.

-This package provides a server and client written in JavaScript that can communicate with each other across browser windows or `iframe`s.
+This package provides a server and client written in JavaScript that can communicate with each other across browser windows or `iframe`s using a subset of JSON-RPC 2.0.

 ## Code Example